thycotic-ps/thycotic.secretserver/docs/about_topics/authentication/Thycotic.PowerShell.Authentication.Session.md

     None

 # DESCRIPTION
-    The TssSession class represents an authenticated object to Secret Server.
+    The Thycotic.PowerShell.Authentication.Session class represents an authenticated object to Secret Server.
     New-TssSession is used to create an instance of this class type.

 # CONSTRUCTORS